• Skip to primary navigation

 • Salt and pepper

-You'll find detailed measurements, ingredients, and instructions in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-How to Make Chicken Cacciatore
+🔪 How to Make Chicken Cacciatore

 Prep and Brown the Chicken

-Chicken coated with salt and pepper browning in olive oil in a Dutch oven
+Chicken coated with salt and pepper browning in olive oil in a Dutch oven.

 Wipe the chicken dry.
 Salt and pepper the pieces well on both sides.